Below, learn about charges that cause payments to function differently than typical Site charges.

 Invoice Charges With Different Functionality

 In many cases, any payment made to an invoice will apply to the invoice balance as a whole.
 However, there are certain invoice charges that causes payments to function differently.
-Below, we'll take a look at which charges cause this and how we can interpret the information presented about these charges.

 You can learn more about about how payments apply on all other invoice charges [HERE].